paoyangchen-laboratory/methgo/docs/guide.rst

 -c, --coverage <INT>
 """"""""""""""""""""

-Coverage or minimum number of reads desired
+Coverage or minimum number of reads desired, default is 5

 -m, --majorAlleleFreq <FLOAT>
 """""""""""""""""""""""""""""

-Frequency to be considered homozygous allele
+Frequency to be considered homozygous allele, default is 0.9

 -b, --buffer <FLOAT>
 """"""""""""""""""""

-Buffer on either side of 0.5 to be considered heterozygous allele
+Buffer on either side of 0.5 to be considered heterozygous allele, default is 0.1

 -h, --help
 """"""""""